onnet/cccp/README.md

 Could be good for road warriors:

-- give a call to the customer as if you are calling from your office, i.e. hide behind your companie's CID (Unlike to cf_disa, no callflows should be created at customer's accounts);
+- give a call to the customer as if you are calling from your office, i.e. hide your private phone number behind your companie's CID;

 - relay long distance calls expences to your company instead of your own using callback;